imlolman/CCAvenue/readme.md

 // Redirect to the payment page header('Location: ' . $paymentUrl);

 // If you get 10002 error, you need to whitelist your domain bye contacting CCAvenue via call.
+Why don't you read entire guide?
+You will have fun, really.
+Also don't forget to star the repository.
 ```

 ### 3. Handling the Response